-Once a career pathway model has been developed, check with rural learners to gain their feedback (see Module 4: Recruiting and Supporting Rural Learners).
+Once a career pathway model has been developed, check with rural learners to gain their feedback (which we will discuss in Module 4: Recruiting and Supporting Rural Learners).
 You are seeking information on easy to understand, usefulness and adjustments needed.
 Take this feedback to the task force and make modifications, as needed.